 For the treatment of pneumonia, a risk assessment should be done to decide if the patient can be treated in the outpatient, regular inpatient (non-ICU), or intensive care unit (ICU) setting.
 Risk assessment scores such as the pneumonia severity index and the CURB-65 score are helpful, and markers of inflammation such as CRP or procalcitonin can further aid in this regard.

 Empiric antimicrobial therapy should be started as soon as possible.
 Some empiric antimicrobials of choice are:

-- Trimethoprim-s sulfamethoxazole (TMP-SMX) if Pneumocystis pneumonia is suspected.
-Moreover, glucocorticoids should be added if the patient’s partial pressure of oxygen is less than 70 mmHg, alveolar-arterial (A-a) gradient is equal to or more than 35 mmHg, or oxygen saturation less than 92% on room air.
+- Trimethoprim-sulfamethoxazole (TMP-SMX) if Pneumocystis pneumonia is suspected.
+Moreover, glucocorticoids should be added if the patient’s partial pressure of oxygen is less than 70 mmHg, alveolar-arterial (A-a) gradient is equal to or more than 35 mmHg or oxygen saturation is less than 92% on room air.